 Rally: Montgomery Capitol Steps; March to Governor Bentley's Mansion.

 The Fair Immigration Reform Movement is a national coalition of organizations fighting for immigrant rights at the local, state and federal levels.
 FIRM first joined the fight against H.B.
 56 by sending community organizers from around the country to support local communities affected by the law.

-Issues: Alabama’s HB 56, Civil Rights and Justice, Events, Immigration, Tools for Advocates, Policy and Legislation Details, Southeast
+Issues: Alabama’s HB 56, Civil Rights and Justice, Events, Immigration, Southeast